Dear Ms. Vicki,

 I find that when couples are in a new relationship and one of them is in the military, it works best if each person in the couple continues to pursue his or her individual goals and they find a way to join their goals as a couple.
 Many couples have problems when one of them gives up their individual goals to support the other person.

 Lastly, I would encourage you to join an online support group or discussion.
-This will be very helpful because people will share their information and knowledge and you can do the same.
+This will be very helpful because people will share information and knowledge and you can do the same.

 I wish you and your boyfriend much success.
 I am very proud of him for making a decision to serve his country.
 Give him my best and keep in touch.

 -- Ms. Vicki

 Keep Up with the Ins and Outs of Military Life